Top Financial Help and Resources for Cancer Patients

 Financial assistance for cancer patients: It pays to ask

-Even with private health insurance, government programs, and nonprofit grants, help for cancer patients to pay bills is still very much needed.
+Even with private health insurance, government programs like Medicare and Medicaid, and nonprofit grants, help for cancer patients to pay bills is still very much needed.
 If you’re having trouble voicing your financial concerns to your insurance provider or health care professional, here are some easy ways to bring up the subject as you develop your treatment plan:

 - “I’m worried about how much cancer treatment will cost.
 What cancer care financial assistance is available to me?”